 - Practitioners should only complete the check when they are confident that they know their key child well enough to write a short summary of the child’s development in the prime areas.
 Where possible, complete this prior to the health and development review by the health visitors.

 - Parents should have a voice prior to finalising the progress check at age two.
 Practitioners should share and discuss the child’s development with parents.

 - Encourage parents to share the child’s Personal Child Health Record (PCHR) red book on entry to the setting.
 This should be used on an ongoing basis for communicating between professionals about health and development.
 Encourage parents/carers to always have the red book available.
 The PCHR contains useful information, such as the child’s expected date of delivery, immunisations, and health and development that you can use to inform your on-entry information.
-This can be viewed at Health for all Children (NHS)

 - Practitioners should be familiar with the PCHR (see link above) as well as the health and development two year review from the Department for Health